zkldi/uscir-spec/source/endpoints/score-submit.rst

     *   - ``score``
         - Integer [0, 10'000'000]
         - The numeric score the user achieved.
-    *   - ``gameflags``
-        - Integer [0, 63]
-        - The flags this score was achieved with.
-This is a bitwise combination of 6 flags.
-In smallest-to-largest order, these are Hard Gauge, Mirror, Random, Auto-BT, Auto-Hold, Auto-Laser.
     *   - ``gauge``
         - Float
         - The gauge the user had at the end of the chart.
 Depending on gameflags, this should be used by the server to determine the clear type on the chart.